-- Parking: Removal of on-street parking is not required. - Maintenance: Winter maintenance and garbage collection routes may be subject to change based on the location of the measure. - Streetscaping: Potential opportunities for streetscaping as part of the measure, but sightlines need to be considered for any proposed landscaping elements. - Implementation Cost: Medium corridor.
-A diverter differs from a directional closure in its position through the entire length of an intersection.
+- Parking: Removal of on-street parking is not required. - Maintenance: Winter maintenance and garbage collection routes may be subject to change based on the location of the measure. - Streetscaping: Potential opportunities for streetscaping as part of the measure, but sightlines need to be considered for any proposed landscaping elements. - Implementation Cost: Medium directional closure in its position through the entire length of an intersection.